Written by Kate Young, Psychometrician and Product Developer

 - Be prepared to update what they are measuring more frequently.
 Up until recently, we’ve focused on predicting some very well-established, stable domains, but as the world changes more rapidly, so does what we need to measure to predict effective job performance.

 - Accept the challenges of future job performance prediction.
-While measuring constructs such as Organizational Agility, Emotional Intelligence, Creativity, and Safety Consciousness may seem daunting, it is critical to remember that all human beings are only a combination of their cognitive ability and personality.
+While measuring constructs such as Workplace Agility, Emotional Intelligence, Creativity, and Safety Consciousness may seem daunting, it is critical to remember that all human beings are only a combination of their cognitive ability and personality.
 Values, competencies, strengths, and other meta-constructs all fall out from these two critical jigsaw pieces.
 Get the measurement of these right with robust, valid tools and then let your talent management solutions provider guide you as to how to extrapolate these building blocks into those more complex domains.